The Saxon Pretender: Plot summary

-In a future in which monarchy has made a comeback (even the United States of America has an elective king), Hollywood actor Claude Godwin has become bored with his career.
+In a future in which monarchy has made a comeback (even the United States has an elective king), Hollywood actor Claude Godwin has become bored with his career.
 Wandering along the California coast with a friend, he encounters a nude woman who has fallen asleep sunbathing on a secluded beach, On a whim, the two play a practical joke, photographing an equally nude Claude beside her with her own camera.
 When she wakes and has her pictures developed, they figure she will be in for a rude surprise.

 The joke proves to be on Claude when some time later he is kidnapped to Greenland.
-The sleeping woman, it transpires, that nation's Crown Princess Karen, in California incognito while attending college.
+The sleeping woman, it transpires, is that nation's Crown Princess Karen, in California incognito while attending college.
 As she sent her film home to be developed, Claude's private joke has blown up into a major scandal, and the straitlaced Greenlanders are not amused.
 By order of the dictatorial prime minister Anker Gram, he is to wed the recalled Princess Karen forthwith!
 Moreover, Claude finds himself a pawn in a scheme by Gram to bring about a union of Greenland with Great Britain.
 By means of a newly invented device that can peer into the past, it has been determined that Claude is the legitimate descendant and heir of Harold Godwinson, the last Saxon king of England, who had been overthrown by William the Conqueror at the Battle of Hastings in 1066.
 He thus has a claim to the British throne antedating that of all subsequent holders.